Milestones In Wisconsin Labor History

 The 1974 Hortonville Teachers’ strike, however, demonstrated the chancy results of public employee strikes, particularly in smaller communities.
 In 1977, following strikes by Madison firefighters and Milwaukee police, the legislature called for binding arbitration of public employee strikes, virtually ending such job actions in the public sector.

 Labor, however, has been up to the challenge.
-Though now representing a far lower percentage of the workforce, the union movement during the 1900s has been looking to greater involvement in order coalitions, particularly those representing minority groups or the environmental movement.
+Though now representing a far lower percentage of the workforce, the union movement during the 21st Century has been looking to greater involvement in coalitions, particularly those representing minority groups or the environmental movement.
 It has become more involved than ever in political and legislative activity, providing a major voice in protecting consumers and ordinary citizens in the state.
-The unions are working more cooperatively, seeking to build a common front against such restrictions as the Qualified Economic Offer (QEO) and municipal spending caps that affect teachers and public employees.
+The unions are working more cooperatively, seeking to win reforms that will make Wisconsin again a beacon of progressivism.

 Among union members themselves, there appears to be greater solidarity and dedication.
-Labor’s history tells us that the struggle is a constant one-often in frustration, but always seeking to move forward to build a better life for the workers of future generations.
+Labor’s history tells us that the struggle is one that calls for constant vigilance and action, but always seeking to move forward to build a better life for the workers of future generations.
+(Revised, November 2018)

 Dates To Remember